ImperialCollegeLondon/PyProBE/docs/source/user_guide/input_data_guidance.rst

    current is passed and decreases when discharge current is passed.

-The table below summarises the data columns in the PyProBE format and the corresponding column names of of data from supported cyclers:
+The table below summarises the data columns in the PyProBE format and the corresponding column names that are required in data from supported cyclers:

 .. raw:: html